edutap-eu/edutap.wallet_apple/README.md

 * Visit the iOS Provisioning [Portal -> Pass Type IDs -> New Pass Type ID](https://developer.apple.com/account/resources/identifiers/list/passTypeId)
     - either create a new pass type ID by clicking the blue (+) icon on top of the menu
-    - or select one of the existing pass type ID's
+    - or select one of the existing pass type IDs

 * In the screen labelled `Edit your Identifier Configuration` either
     - select an existing certificate and hit the `Download` button